 When it comes to a good piece of beef, choosing the right one is essential if you’re expecting to savor that unique beef flavor.

 Prime rib should have a bright color with milky white fat.
-The fat should also be even distributed and a medium to thick layer of fat around the ends is necessary.
+The fat should also be evenly distributed and a medium to a thick layer of fat around the ends is necessary.
 When it comes to prime rib, lean is not better.
 Here you want a chunky cut of meat.

 When it comes to choosing ribeye, the secret is to look for marbling in the steak.
 A smaller section of fat should be on the top or around the edges of the steak.
 The cut should also not be too lean.

 Steak, like beauty, is in the eye of the beholder, or in this case, your taste buds.
 Your personal favorite might also be determined by the type of dish you’re going to have.